-- Two poems should be written in unrhymed free verse. - One poem should be written in couplets, quatrians, or tercets. - One poem should be written in patterned verse: a sonnet (English or Italian), sestina (Italy), or other form.
+- Three poems should be written in unrhymed free verse. - One poem should be written in patterned verse: a sonnet (English or Italian), sestina (Italy), or other form.

 Fiction:

 You are required to complete two works of short fiction.

 - One short-short story (i.e. flash fiction), one to three pages in length (400 600 words). - One short story eight to twelve pages in length (2,000 -3,000 words). - The two stories should be written from different narrative points of view. - Stories should emphasize character development as well as plot. - There are only two content restrictions: no violence and no porn.